alexkim205/DeepSpotify/README.md

 ## Quality Control

-Because all music is not equal, the quality of the generated songs may differ greatly.
+Because all music is not equal, the quality of the generated songs may vastly differ.
 This is probably attributed to how Melodia can extract the melodic frequencies better from some songs than for other songs (i.e., cleaner melody in a jazz piece than an Eminem rap).

 ## Future Work